-Lilly Buchwitz, a marketing professor at Humber College in Toronto, says publishers need to do a better job of selling advertisers on their benefits, specifically the targeting they provide.
+Lilly Buchwitz, a marketing professor at Humber College in Toronto, says publishers need to do a better job of selling advertisers Knight says St. Joseph is more focused on adapting rates client by client, based on specific goals, than trying out a new engagement rate across the board.